kmdn/combining-linking-techniques/README.md

 	}

 DOCUMENTS:
-	JSONArray[			-- need double JSONArray in order to display sub-pipeline results for each document JSONArray[
+	JSONArray[			-- need double JSONArray in order to store sub-pipeline results for each document JSONArray[
 			JSONObject{
 				"componentId": String,